Planning for Incapacitation

 Statutory Durable Power of Attorney

-A Statutory Durable Power of Attorney (SDPOA) is a crucial legal document that allows you to appoint someone to handle your financial affairs if you become incapacitated.
-Without this document in place, your loved ones may have to go through a lengthy and costly court process to gain control over your finances.
-A SDPOA can grant broad or limited authority, allowing your chosen agent to pay bills, manage bank accounts, handle real estate transactions, and oversee investments.
+A Statutory Durable Power of Attorney (SDPOA) lets you appoint someone to manage your finances if you become incapacitated.
+Without it, your family might face lengthy court processes to control your finances.
+The SDPOA can grant broad or limited powers for paying bills, managing bank accounts, handling real estate, and overseeing investments.

 Medical Power of Attorney